 The information board at the base will have you fearing doom and gloom and make you wonder if you should really be doing the bushwalk – especially if you have children with you.
 Images of people falling off cliffs and fear of wet weather will have you second guessing your planned adventure.
-But as long as you have common sense and use it, you will have a wonderful experience.
+As long as you have a measure of common sense, and use it, you can have a wonderful experience.

-On the day a friend and I, with 5 kids between us, climbed Mt Ngungun there were plenty of other families enjoying the mountain.
+On the day a friend and I climbed Mt Ngungun – with 5 kids between us – there were plenty of other families enjoying the mountain.
 One stand out group was 2 mums with 3 boys, whose ages looked to be 7, 8 and 9 running the track with the goal of climbing it 3 times.
 They were on their 3rd ascent and still powering on when I last saw them.
 This mountain is highly achievable.

 About half way up there is a large cave just begging to be explored.
 With the recent track upgrade the cave is now not accessible but still interesting to look into.
 Nearby seating makes it an obvious spot to pause if you need to catch your breath.